-The Organization's financial instruments expose it to market risk, in particular, to interest rate risk and other price risk, resulting from both its investing and financing activities.
+The Organization's financial instruments expose it to market risk, in particular, to interest rate risk and other price risk, resulting from its investing activities.

 Interest rate risk

 The Organization is exposed to interest rate risk with respect to financial assets and liabilities bearing fixed interest rates.